aajanki/kalevala-rnn/README.md

 ## HTTP server

-Create a file called `.env` with a path to the weights directory:
+Setup a dotenv file by using the provided sample as a base.
+Insert at least the correct model path in `.env` (KALEVALA_MODEL_PATH).
 ```
-MODEL_PATH=weights/path/here
+cp sample.env .env
 ```

 Start the server: